Benchmarking your Children’s Assessment Unit

 What are the next steps?
 Assess the plans for developing and growing the service

-Radhika Putha, Consultant Paediatrician and Clinical Lead, George Eliot Hospital NHS Trust
+Radhika Putha, Consultant Paediatrician, George Eliot Hospital NHS Trust

 From establishing the service, overcoming challenges and implementing a dashboard and standards